-Fast forward to 2018: The old houses with lush gardens, have become an endangered species, as the old bungalows are giving way to apartment highrises, and posh office towers.
+Fast forward to 2018: The old houses with lush gardens, are perilously endangered.
+Old bungalows are giving way to apartment highrises, and posh office towers at a breakneck pace.
 The growth of Kenya’s middle class has prompted a booming demand for upmarket residences in the “right” areas.
-Kilimani has definitely retained its status and reputation, despite the radical, and almost total transformation since the turn of the century.
+Kilimani still retains an exclusive status, for now.

 The area, however, was never planned for this kind of an expansion.
 Water, sewage and electricity infrastructure, let alone road capacity, is still dimensioned for one residential unit per acre.
-As an inevitable result, problems with water and electricity are again becoming increasingly frequent, after having improved steadily for most of the past decade and a half.
+Inevitably, water and electricity problems have become way too frequent, after improving steaily through the first decade of the century.
 In regards to the traffic, well, Kilimani used be the exception from the rule of endless traffic jams in Nairobi.
 Used to..

-Referring to Kilimani as a suburb hardly makes sense any more, in the context of the vastly expanded urban core of Nairobi.
+Kilimani is hardly a suburb any more, in the context of the vastly expanded urban core of Nairobi.
 And it is certainly less leafy by the day.
-While urban densification may be an inevitable result of economic growth, the glaring lack of planning by the county, is having a destructive effect on Kilimani.
-As the last gardens give way to ever-taller towers, congestion keeps getting worse, as there is nowhere to expand the road.
+With economic growth comes urban densificaton.
+In Kilimani, the glaring lack of planning by the county, is having a destructive effect, though.
+As the last gardens give way to ever-taller towers, congestion keeps worsening, as there is nowhere to expand the roads.
 Power cuts keep getting more frequent due to inadequate infrastructure , and temporary water shortages are increasingly becoming a nuisance.

-At this rate, Kilimani is becoming a victim of its own success.
-Eventually, with its main competitive advantages gone, it will turn into a heavily congested concrete jungle, lacking the allure of the past.
-When the upmarket residents then start moving towards more spacious, and less congested parts of the city, and office tenants follow suite, the devaluation of the area will become a matter of fact.
+At this rate, Kilimani is becoming a victim of its own success: Its main competitive advantages is eroding.
+Eventually, it will turn into a heavily congested concrete jungle, without its past allure.
+Upmarket residents will sooner or later start moving towards more spacious, less congested parts of the city.
+Later, office tenants will follow suite, and the devaluation of the area will become a matter of fact.

-Kilimani may always be in demand because of its location, but with former leafy areas surrounding the CBD, densifying rapidly, the upmarket areas of the future are likely to be in the current outskirts of Nairobi, where city-scale, well-planned developments like Tatu City may be an indicator of what the future upmarket areas of Nairobi will look like.
+Kilimani may always be in demand because of its location.
+With former leafy areas surrounding the CBD densifying rapidly, the upmarket areas of the future are likely to be in the current outskirts of Nairobi, though.
+Well-planned developments like Tatu City may be an indicator of how the future upmarket areas of Nairobi will look.